ufjschool/ob-s14/drafts/first/abelman.md

 ## By: Devon Abelman

 He didn't get in an accident.
 Nothing had to be operated on.
 No apparent injuries could be seen on his body.
-But there he was lying in a hopsital bed in UCLA.
+But there he was lying in a hospital bed in UCLA.
 But this wasn't the intensive care unit.
 This was the psych ward, and no one was more in shock than Brody himself.

-"I never, ever, ever thought I would end up in a hospital, never," he said.
+"I never, ever, ever thought I would end up in a hospital, never," he remarked in a phone interview.
 "I didn’t even know that kind of stuff happened."

-From the outside, life for Brody seemed great.
+From the outside, life for Brody Stevens seemed great.
 He wasn't just an audience warm up comedian anymore.
 Now he was a guy about to have his own show on HBO.
 TMZ just hired him to be a host.
 His comedy was taking him to festivals all around the country and even to Ireland.
 His career was pointing upwards.

-“I was on a streak," Brody said.
+“I was on a streak," Brody revealed.
 "I was on a hot streak, and I was feeling good."

-BACKGROUND/ MEDICATIONS.
-He was feeling good enough that he thought he didn't need his medicaiton anymore.
-Then he got sick and was put on antibotics.
-After that, he said he spiraled out of control, and everyone knew about it.
+The 43-year-old, born Steven Brody, grappled with anxiety for --- years before going on medication to control it.
+But in 2011, medication no longer seemed necessary to him.
+Stopping abruptly sent Brody into a downward spiral, and everyone knew about it.
 His manic episode was out in the world for everyone to see with the help of Twitter.
 He said he was going nuts.
 EXAMPLES

 "When I was going manic, because I was on Twitter, everybody kind of knew my business."

-His friend, actor Zach Galifinakis, stepped in after getting strange voicemails from his friend.
+His friend, actor Zach Galifianakis, stepped in after getting strange voicemails from his friend.

-Detained
+Detained and involuntarily committed

   Where they met
   Extra in movies

-Zach was also the driing force behind Brody's new HBO show.
+Zach was also the driving force behind Brody's new HBO show.
 For years, Zach told Brody that he was interested in doing a show about him.

-“He always thought it was funny the way I interacted with my sister," Brody explained, " and ge thought my mind was kind of interesting."
+“He always thought it was funny the way I interacted with my sister," Brody explained, " and he thought my mind was kind of interesting."

 So they taped a pilot.
-The focus was on Brody and his sister Stephanie reconciling for his mom's 80th birthday.
+The documentary-style show focus was on Brody and his sister, Stephanie, reconciling for his mom's 80th birthday.
 Later they pitched it to Comedy Central, HBO and Adult Swim, and all networks liked it.
 HBO eventually ordered five more episodes, giving Brody two months to plan before taping.

 However, in these two months, he ended up in that hospital bed and the focus of the show shifted.
-NUMBER of days in the pysch ward was not enough to take the show away from him or his motivation.
+Seventeen days in the psych ward was not enough to take the show away from him or his motivation.

 "My friends are saying it’s like of rock 'n' roll.
 It’s kind of funny.
 It’s not funny, but it is a little bit.
 Nobody got hurt.
 It could have been bad.
 But that’s when they kind of started putting it in my head."